This program is offered at Clark State's Springfield - Leffel Lane location.

 The Early Childhood Education program is approved by the Ohio Department of Higher Education and meets all criteria for preparing individuals for pre-kindergarten associate licensure.
 Students who choose to obtain Pre-Kindergarten licensure must meet all guidelines listed in the Pre-Kindergarten Associate Licensure orientation packet, which is available from ECE full-time faculty.
 Additionally, candidates must pass the Ohio Assessment for Educators licensure exam in order to be awarded licensure following successful completion of all required coursework.

 The Early Childhood Education program is an approved Teacher Education and Compensation Helps (T.E.A.C.H.)
 Ohio scholarship provider.

 A grade of C or better in all ECE and EDU courses is required for graduation.
 Requests to repeat technical courses more than twice must be approved by the Dean of Health, Human, and Public Services.

 Students will be billed for liability insurance for appropriate courses while enrolled in the Early Childhood Education program.

 Students enrolled in the Associate of Applied Science Early Childhood Education degree program are preparing for employment upon graduation.
 However, many of these students are also interested in completing a bachelor's degree in education that would allow them to teach in the primary grades in school.
-The following university has a two plus two pathway with Clark State that allows the ECE program graduates to obtain such a degree in two years.
+Opportunities for transfer to a variety of 4-year institutions exist for students completing an A.A.S.

 The following program schedule is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory requirements, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.